iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 With such a low voter turnout, one can assume there is high distrust in elections and politicians.
 The Supreme Court's decision has made it worse.

+### Should we vote or not vote?
+With EVMs, about 5-10% manipulation is possible.

+EVMs have VVPATs installed even if VVPAT slips are not counted.
+People must check and also be trained to inspect what falls into the VVPAT.
+If mass manipulation occurs, it is likely to be caught.
+So, we request people to vote.
+One can still defeat the government with sufficient votes against it.
+So, go out and vote.
+Don't press NOTA.
+We will see what will happen next.
+People shouldn't lose hope.
+The fight for 100% counting will continue.
+Also, there are many things coming in the future, like decentralized monetary and supply chain systems.

 ### Microcontrollers are ported with firmware by BEL/ECIL with directors affliated with BJP